 The inspection and testing must be carried out in accordance with the standard AS/NZS 3760.

-See also Electrical Installations – Construction and demolition sites AS/NZS 3012, Table 3 and Appendix F
+See also AS/NZS 3012 Electrical Installations – Construction and demolition sites, Table 3 and Appendix F

 This information is general in nature, should be used as a guide only and read in conjunction with the relevant Standard(s), State and/or Federal Legislation, Codes of Practice and Industry Standards specific to your workplace.
 A proper risk assessment should be under taken before acting on the information provided in this document or any related material.
 Further information can also be obtained from your local Workplace Authority, Electrical Safety Authority or a suitably qualified persons.
 This article is copyright protected.